-- 13.1 The Group Director of Finance & Resources shall be responsible for ensuring that all insurable risks of the Development Corporation are adequately covered, for maintaining the necessary records and for managing all claims on behalf of the Development Corporation. - 13.2 The Group shall notify the Group Director of Finance & Resources promptly of all risks, liabilities, properties or vehicles which are required to be insured, and of any alterations affecting risk or insurances indicating the amount of cover required.

-- 13.3 The Group shall immediately notify the Group Director of Finance & Resources of any fire, loss, accident or other event that may give rise to a claim against the Development Corporation's insurers. - 13.4 Directors are responsible for ensuring that a register of significant risks is maintained, reported and monitored.
+- 13.1 The Group Director of Finance & Resources shall be responsible for ensuring that all insurable risks of the Development Corporation are adequately covered, for maintaining the necessary records and for managing all claims on behalf of the Development Corporation. - 13.2 The Group shall notify the Group Director of Finance & Resources promptly of all risks, liabilities, properties or vehicles which are required to be insured, and of any alterations affecting risk or insurances indicating the amount of cover required. - 13.3 The on behald of the Development Corporation, the Group Insurance & Risk Team shall immediately notify the Director of Finance & Resources of any fire, loss, accident or other event that may give rise to a claim against the Development Corporation's insurers. - 13.4 Directors are responsible for ensuring that a register of significant risks is maintained, reported and monitored.